Why Urethane Cement Is The Best Choice For The Food And Beverage Industry

 As an example, concrete has tensile strength numbers from 300-400 psi, epoxy 3,000-6,000, urethane concretes at 500-1,000.
 Your epoxy or urethane topping at 1/4” appears to be far stronger, but when the 8” thick slab wants to move neither topping will hold it together.

 Urethane Concrete Flooring

-Urethane concretes contain Portland cement as does the slab you cover.
+Urethane concretes contain Portland cement, as does the slab you cover.
 Though lower in physical properties than epoxy, they are closer to the physicals of the concrete they protect.
-This results in better performance against thermal shock and or impact as the concrete absorbs this energy transfer far better than the epoxy system.
+This results in better performance against thermal shock and impact, as the concrete absorbs this energy transfer far better than the epoxy system.

-Performance: Urethane concretes have several advantages versus epoxy that are important for many F&B applications.
+Urethane concretes have several advantages versus epoxy that are important for many food and beverage applications.
+These include:

 Low temperature installation (35-90 F)

 Better chemical resistance than standard epoxy, equal or better than novolac epoxy

 Aggregate filled epoxy flooring systems have always had issues in constantly wet environments.
 If water gets into the aggregate layer, the floor system eventually softens and fails.

 Due to the Portland cement component, urethane concretes are unaffected in constantly wet environments.
 The Portland cement is hydrated by the water to form concrete.
 The concrete works well in constantly wet areas, and the urethane binder provides chemical resistance to protect the concrete component.